Your creative business is growing, and it’s time to bring on a legal expert to help you.

 And maybe they only do intellectual property, which means you’ll need someone else for everything else.

-You’ll want to find someone that can handle the kinds of topics that are most likely to come up.
-And know in advance, when you’ll have to talk to someone else.
+You’ll want to find someone who can handle the kinds of topics that are most likely to come up.
+And know in advance when you’ll have to talk to someone else.

 TL;DR

-The short version is you will want to find an attorney that:
+The short version is you will want to find an attorney who:

 - works with creative businesses like yours